gabalfa/find-pairs/README.md

 ```

 ## Solution
-It is a function that finds pairs of integers from a list that sum to a given value, its temporal and spatial complexity was evaluated through the Big-O notation, in addition, it implements unit tests using Jest to validate the correctness of the code.
+It is a function that finds pairs of integers from a list that sum to a given value, its time and space complexity was evaluated through the Big-O notation, in addition, it implements unit tests using Jest to validate the correctness of the code.

 ```bash